tsackton/taelgar/Campaigns/Dunmari Frontier/Scrying and Spying/Scrying Delwath Nov 15.md

 #### Fausto

-[[Fausto]] is elusive.
+[[People/Chardonians/Fausto]] is elusive.
 Twice, you sense just a blankness, and once you sense him resist your scry.
 Once, he is eating a meal alone in his tower, looking over bills (he clearly still has a lot of money, and is clearly hosting elaborate dinners, based on his household bills).
 Once, he is on the streets of [[Chardon]] again, walking with some urgency through what looks like the academic quarter, stopping to great people with a wave or a nod but moving with purpose.

 #### Hralgar